achillesn/smart-cedar/_posts/Songs/2020-06-30-the-grace-of-loneliness.md

 till you learn to love
 till you learn to love
 till you learn to love
-till you learn to love
+till you learn to love.

+Translated into English by Nevi Kaninia.